keystonejs/keystone-5/docs/guides/prisma.md

 We'll start by creating a new Keystone application using `yarn create`.
 Run the following command:

 ```
-yarn create keystone-app my-app
+yarn create keystone-5-app my-app
 ```

-> **Note:** Alternatively, you can also run `npm create keystone-app my-app` if you prefer using npm or Yarn.
+> **Note:** Alternatively, you can also run `npm create keystone-5-app my-app` if you prefer using npm or Yarn.

 1. Call your project `my-app`
 2. Select `Prisma (Experimental)` as your database type.